-So, you’re finally nearing the end of your postgraduate program and it’s now time to find research topic ideas and select a suitable topic for your dissertation or thesis.
+So, you’re finally nearing the end of your degree and it’s now time to find a suitable topic for your dissertation or thesis.
 Or perhaps you’re just starting out on your PhD research proposal and need to find a suitable area of research for your application proposal.
-Either way, if you’re reading this article, you’re obviously asking yourself how on earth you should go about finding suitable potential topics from a world of options, and then narrow those down to one choice.
+Either way, if you’re reading this article, you’re obviously asking yourself how on earth you should go about finding a suitable research topic.

 In this post, we’ll provide a straightforward 6-step process that you can follow to ensure you arrive at a high-quality research topic.
 Follow these 6 steps, in this order, and you will formulate a well-suited, well-defined core research question.

 There’s a helpful clue already, right there: your research ‘topic’ is best understood as a research question or a problem.
 Your aim is not to create an encyclopedia entry into your field, but rather to shed light on an acknowledged issue that’s being debated (or needs to be).
 Think research questions, not research topics.